amarakon/amarakon.github.io/content/articles/2022-05-14-jordan-peterson-is-a-brave-political-philosopher/index.md

 He is also mainly known for criticizing the radical left.
 He is often described as conservative by the right.
-However, just because he criticizes left-wing extremists, does not mean he is a conservative He said in an interview that he’s “no right-winger.”
+However, just because he criticizes left-wing extremists, does not mean he is a conservative He said in an interview that he’s “no right-winger”.

 {{% youtube "1OeWGMr_tns" %}}